 Details of the executive directors’ remuneration are available on below.

 Non-executive directors’ remuneration

 Non-executive directors are not full-time employees of the company and, as such, each has a contract for services and not a contract of employment.

 Non-executive directors’ remuneration consists of a guaranteed basic fee and is not linked to the financial performance of the group, nor do they receive share options or bonuses.

-Management recommends non-executive directors’ fees, based on industry benchmarks, to the committee for onward recommendation to, and approval by, the board who, in turn, recommend the fees to shareholders for approval in accordance with the Companies Act requirements.
-Non-executive remuneration increases are implemented on 1 March each year and their proposed fees for the period 1 March 2018 to 28 February 2019 is available here.
+Management recommends non-executive directors’ fees, based on industry benchmarks, to the committee for onward recommendation to and approval by the board who in turn recommends the fees to shareholders for approval in accordance with the Companies Act.
+Non-executive remuneration increases are implemented on 1 March each year and their proposed fees for the period 1 March 2019 to 29 February 2020 are available here.